cardano-foundation/CIPs/CIP-0088/README.md

 ## Rationale

-For this specification, I have drawn inspiration from [CIP-36: Catalyst/Voltaire Registration Metadata Format](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) which succinctly and canonically publishes data to the main chain (L1) via a metadata transaction and without any required modification or customization to the underlying ledger with regard to Native Assets.
+For this specification, I have drawn inspiration from [CIP-36: Catalyst/Voltaire Registration Metadata Format](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) which succinctly and canonically publishes data to the main chain (L1) via a metadata transaction and without any required modification or customization to the underlying ledger.

 By leveraging the existing signing keys present in native asset scripts from the beginning of the Mary Era on Cardano we can enable all projects to update and provide additional, verified information about their project in a canonical, verifiable, and on-chain way while also providing for additional off-chain information.

 This makes this CIP backwards compatible with all existing standards (CIP-25, 26, 27, 68, etc) while also providing the